Maggiebj/DRLND_Continuous_Control/report.md

 - $x_{noise}$ is the state value with noise
 - $\mu$ is 0
 - $\theta$ is 0.15
-- $\sigma$ is 0.1
+- $\sigma$ is 0.2
 - $Unif(a)$ returns an array of random numbers with the action size and following a Uniform Distribution.

 ### Implementation

 **Highlevel pseudo-code of the algorithm**
-   Init random weights for critic and actor.
+   Init random weights for  target and local critic and actor.
-   Clone weights to generate target critic and target actor.
    Init replay memory
+   Init noise process(OU noise)
    foreach episode
-        Initialize a random process for action exploration (OU noise in this case) initialize replay buffer
-        Get initial state
+        Initialize a random process for action exploration (OU noise) Get initial state
         for each step in episode:
             Choose an action using actor policy and exploration noise